 This is an architectural gem packed with period detailing.
 If you love the era, this is a house you will definitely fall in love with.

-The house dates back to 1933, the work of a man inspired by Le Corbusier and a priority designed and built with the great man’s ideas to the fore.
+The house dates back to 1933, the work of a man inspired by Le Corbusier and a property designed and built with the great man’s ideas to the fore.

 There is a simplicity about the design. but a real presence about the place.
 The straight lines, the curves and so much subtle detailing, from the ‘porthole’ windows through to the balcony, the sculptured image on the facade and external staircase.
 And that’s before we get inside.